- Home

 Check who’s in charge

 Only an executor of a will or someone who has been granted Letters of Administration are able to organise the money of the person who has died.
-If the person who has died has left a will this will name their executor, but if they haven’t, then an appropriate person will need to apply for a grant of letters of administration.
+If the person who has died has left a will this will name their executor or executors, but if they haven’t, then an appropriate person will need to apply for what’s known as a grant of Letters of Administration.

-If you haven’t been named as an executor or been granted Letters of Administration, you won’t be able to access the accounts of the person who has died, or when the time comes, make any transactions to settle their estate.
+If you haven’t been named as an executor or been granted Letters of Administration, you won’t be able to access the accounts of the person who has died, or make any transactions to settle their estate.

-Get more death certificates than you think you need
+Get more death certificates than you think you'll need

 When you register a death, you will be given a death certificate and asked if you would like any additional copies.
 Many businesses and government departments will need you to give them a death certificate as evidence when you notify them that the person has died, so it’s useful to request a few.
 Depending on the person’s financial situation, you may need more or less, but usually around twelve should be enough.